 PUTTING THE MUDRA INTO MOTION: WHEREVER YOU PLACE YOUR HANDS IS AN EXPERIENCE OF HOME.

-And putting the mudra into motion, wherever you place your hands in an experience of home.
-On the mat, if you refine how you distribute energy into your hands -- spread evenly along the length of the fingers, radiating through the palms while maintaining a tiny half-moon of space in the carpal tunnel -- you can feel changes happening in other parts of your body.
-By bringing more clarity to the extremities, you not only create more stability in weight-bearing poses, but you can also free the shoulders and neck.
-The simplicity of this approach is that every pose is an opportunity to feel supported by the earth, to feel at home, by using the very placement of your hands as an agent of alignment and opening.
+On the mat, when you refine how you distribute energy into your hands — spread evenly along the length of the fingers, radiating through the palms while maintaining a tiny half-moon of space in the carpal tunnel area — you can feel changes happening in other parts of your body.
+By bringing more clarity to the extremities, you not only create more stability in weight-bearing poses, but you also free the shoulders and neck.
+The ease in this approach is that every pose is an opportunity to feel supported by the earth, to feel at home, by using the very placement of your hands as an agent of alignment and opening.

 Outside the yoga classroom, Bhumi Sparsha has to be practiced with some modifications.
-A sidewalk is not something you want to touch, and you certainly wouldn’t want to when attempting to find a sense of support!
+A sidewalk is not something you want to touch 😜 and you certainly wouldn’t want to when attempting to find a sense of succor!
 Instead, touch something that feels solid.
-On a crowded bus, I adapted the mudra by bringing awareness to the contact between my right hand and the railing, holding my left hand close to my body.
-I concentrated on breathing and feeling at home, and those simple actions dissipated the anger that had been building.
-I am about to spend a few weeks travelling and I expect this mudra to come in very handy!
+On a crowded bus, adapt the mudra by bringing awareness to the contact between your right hand and the railing, and keeping your left hand close to your body.
+Concentrate on breathing and feeling at home, and watch the shift that happens in your body and mind.